Wednesday, 21 December 2022

 The Mouse (Eli) by Ashokamitran

 This is an English translation of “Eli”, a short story written by Ashokamitran.
-This is 41st English translation in Tamil Classic short stories published in this blog.
+Translated into English by Saravanan Karmegam.

 Ganesan was terribly annoyed with the repetition of the same act.
 That day too, the womenfolk in his house cleaned up everything completely, leaving no leftover food in the kitchen after dinner.
 It was not that they were not aware of anything that was going on there.
-Elder sister was fifty years old.
+The elder sister was fifty years old.
 Wife was to complete her forty years of age.
 Daughter was going to complete thirteen years.
-Not a piece of dosai,or pappador tiny meat of coconut was available.
+Not a piece of dosa, or papad, or tiny piece of coconut was available.
 ‘What else then could be kept in the mouse trap?
 Hell with everyone!’
 Ganesan went to bed.

 Ganesan looked at his wife, gnashing his teeth as she was closing the jar with its lid, covered it with a basket, upside down upon it.
-“Nothing I say goes into your ears to leave some leftovers and to my dismay I don’t know why do you keep everything here spotlessly clean?” he asked, disparagingly.
+“Nothing I say goes into your ears to leave some leftovers, and to my dismay, I don’t know why you keep everything here spotlessly clean?” he asked disparagingly.

-“What else do you expect me to keep as left over?
+“What else do you expect me to keep as leftovers?
 Can we keep Rasam for the mouse?
-Or will you keep the Uppma in hook of mouse trap?” she retorted.
+Or will you keep the Uppma in the hook of the mouse trap?” she retorted.

 “I didn’t tease you.
-If it is Dosaior Adai, we can keep in the trap.
-But you know…we are making dosaiand adai every day at home right.
+If it is Dosai or Adai, we can keep it in the trap.
+But you know…we are making dosai and adai every day at home, right?
 Aren’t we?

 “Then let the mouse tumble everything and ruin it.”

-His wife didn’t speak anything.
-She took out a dried onion from the vegetable bag, gave it to him and told, “You may try it”.
+His wife didn’t say anything.
+She took out a dried onion from the vegetable bag, gave it to him, and told him, “You may try it.”

 Though the onion he had thrown at her might have hurt her, she said nothing and went to bed.